Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Conclusion and Discussions

 \section{Conclusion and Discussions}

 To date, the extension of Birkhoff's theorem beyond GR remains limited.
-However, the theoretical importance and observational consequences of such an extension to other theories can be hardly overstated.
+However, the theoretical importance and observational consequences of thoroughly investigating which modified theories comply with such a theorem cannot be overstated.
 This work aims to bridge this gap for the first time by establishing Birkhoff's theorem for a broad class of beyond-GR theories, including QG.
 Our proof is valid in the Einstein branches of these theories, which is smoothly connected to GR in the limit of vanishing coupling constants.

 Consequently, we demonstrate that the Schwarzschild solution remains the unique vacuum solution outside spherically symmetric objects in the Einstein branch of these theories.
 As in GR, the staticity and asymptotic flatness of the exterior spacetime follow as a direct consequence of spherical symmetry.
 This result has some profound implications.
 For instance, since the Schwarzschild metric has a vanishing Ricci scalar and tensor, it cannot be matched with any valid internal solution in the case of a horizonless object.
 Hence, the failure of junction conditions, which is now modified for beyond-GR theories~\cite{khakshournia2023art}, suggest that the outside spacetime of a horizonless star cannot both be spherically symmetric and lie simultaneously in the Einstein branch.